bcgsc/NanoSim/README.md

 For **release v2.5.0 and onwards**, we provide profiles trained for _H. sapiens_ NA12878 gDNA, cDNA 1D2, and directRNA datasets, _Mus. musculus_ cDNA dataset, and the ZymoBIOMICS mock community datasets with 10 species and two abundance levels.
 Flowcell chemistry is R9.4 for all datasets.
 NA12878 gDNA and directRNA were basecalled by Guppy 3.1.5; NA12878 cDNA 1D2 was basecalled by Albacore 2.3.1; mouse cDNA was basecalled by Metrichor.
 These models are available within **[pre-trained_models folder](https://github.com/bcgsc/NanoSim/tree/master/pre-trained_models)**.

+* amplicon_rbk: Trained on RBK R9.4.1 guppy high accuracy calling amplicon data.

 ### 2. Simulation stage
 Simulation stage takes reference genome/transcriptome and read profiles as input and outputs simulated reads in FASTA format.
-Simulation stage runs in two modes: "genome" and "transcriptome" and you may use either of them based on your needs.
+Simulation stage runs in three modes: "genome", "rbk" and "transcriptome" and you may use either of them based on your needs.

 __Simulation stage general usage:__
 ```
-usage: simulator.py [-h] [-v] {genome,transcriptome,metagenome} ...
+usage: simulator.py [-h] [-v] {rbk,genome,transcriptome,metagenome} ...

 Simulation step
 -----------------------------------------------------------